How QuantifiedConstraints can let us put join back in Monad

 Disheartened and defeated, Team GHC eventually decided to abandon the join

-portion of the AMP, as using GeneralizedNewtypeDeriving
+portion of the AMP, as using GeneralizedNewtypeDeriving was simply too useful

 to give up.
 Needless to say, though, this left a sour taste in the mouths of many